An Empirical reionization history model inferred from the low-redshift Lyman continuum survey and the star-forming galaxies at $z>8$: Comparison with Low Redshift Analogs

 We combine the O$_{32}$ ratio and the slope of the UV continuum in a combined indicator, $\beta O_{32} =$log(O$_{32}$)$-\beta$.
 We choose $\beta$, O$_{32}$, and \MUV\ in our model for their simple accessibility in the observations.
 In Figure~\ref{fig:fesc}, we show how, in a diagram of $\beta O_{32}$ as a function of the absolute UV magnitude, LyC emitters (LCE, open circles) are efficiently separated from non-LyC emitters (non-LCE, filled black circles).
 We also explored whether a correlation exists between $\beta O_{32}$ and \fesc, but we do not observe any simple relationship between these quantities, strengthening the conclusion that indirect estimators are mostly useful to identify LyC emitting galaxies, rather than estimating the value of \fesc.

 Accordingly, we apply a logistic regression to the LzLCs sample, to estimate the probability that a galaxy is a LCE based on $M_{UV}$ and $\beta O_{32}$.
 The logistic discriminator can be written as:

 where $P_{LCE}$ is the probability of the galaxy being a LyC emitter, and the best fit values for ($b_0$, $b_1$, $b_2$) are ($-$25.82, $-$1.09, 1.72).
+The discriminator is shown in Figure~\ref{fig:fesc} with the black dashed line, in the range where no extrapolation is necessary.
 Assuming the discriminator has no evolution on redshift, we find that RXJ2129 ID 11002, SMACS 06355, and SMACS 10612 have P$_{LCE} >$ 0.8, suggesting that these galaxies are likely LyC emitters.
 SMACS 04590 has higher O$_{32}$ and steeper $\beta_{1500}$ than SMACS 06355, but its position in Figure~\ref{fig:fesc} (most right yellow point at $M_{UV}$ $\approx -$18) suggests that SMACS 04590 is less likely to be a LCE due to the fainter UV magnitude, with $P_{LCE}$ = 0.39.
 We note, however, that the local LzLC sample does not extend to magnitudes fainter than $\approx -18.5$, such that it is not clear where is the boundary between LyC and non-LyC emitters at the faint end of the UV magnitude $>-19$, and our logistic discriminator may not be applicable at the faint UV side.
 The physical connections between the \fesc\ indicators and \MUV\ is likely the changes of metallicity, dusts, and star formation.
 The faint star-forming galaxies (associated with the low metallicity galaxies) have noticeably different properties compared with their bright counterpart.
 For instance, the intrinsic UV continuum slope does not get appreciably bluer below 10$\%$ solar metallicity \citep{Bouwens_2010,Topping_2022}.
 The changes in O$_{32}$ are also less obvious below 10$\%$ solar metallicity \citep{Curti_2017, Sanders_2021}.
 Therefore the $\beta$ and $O_{32}$ may become less effective as indicators for LyC leaking at the faint UV end.
-In this paper we simply assume the logistic discriminator can be extrapolated to the faint end, and we will explore this assumption in a future work.
+In this paper, we apply the logistic discriminator to \MUV<-18, where the fit is not constrained.
+To account for the uncertain behavior at the faint end we consider three scenarios, as illustrated in Figure~\ref{fig:fesc}: The "extrapolation scenario", represented by the blue dashed line, involves a simple linear extrapolation of the regression to faint magnitudes.
+In this scenario, faint galaxies are less likely to be classified as Lyman Continuum Emitters (LCEs), as being an LCE requires a large value for $log(O_{32}) - \beta$.
+The "restrained scenario", denoted by the green dashed line, exhibits a shallower slope compared to the extrapolation scenario.
+In this case, the criteria for classifying faint galaxies as LCEs are less strict.
+Finally, the discriminator plateaus in the "flatten scenario", indicated by the red dashed line, where faint galaxies have a significantly higher chance of being categorized as LCEs.
+The parameters ($b_0$, $b_1$, $b_2$) in equation~\ref{eq:logistic} for the restrained scenario are ($-$15.83, $-$0.55, 1.72), while for the flatten scenario, the values are ($-$5.655, 0, 1.72).